 Exhibit Number Description 1.1 Form of Underwriting Agreement 3.1 Restated Certificate of Incorporation of the Registrant, as currently in effect 3.2 Amended and Restated Certificate of Incorporation, to become effective upon completion of the offering 3.3 Bylaws of the Registrant, as currently in effect 3.4 Amended and Restated Bylaws, to become effective upon completion of the offering 4.1 Specimen certificate for shares of common stock 4.2 Amended and Restated Investors' Rights Agreement, dated as of July 6, 2006, by and between the Registrant and the parties named therein.
 5.1 Opinion of Dorsey & Whitney LLP 10.1# Licensing Agreement, by and between Mayo Foundation for Medical Education and Research and the Registrant, dated February 3, 2005.
 10.2# Supply Agreement, by and between Atrotech OY and the Registrant, dated September 11, 2006.
-10.3 Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc. 10.4 Supplement to the Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc 10.5 Amendment No. 1, dated as of September 29, 2005, to Supplement to the Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc. 10.6 Loan and Security Agreement, dated as of May 17, 2007, between the Registrant, Venture Lending and Leasing IV, Inc. and Venture Lending and Leasing V, Inc. 10.7 Supplement to the Loan and Security Agreement, dated as of May 17, 2007, between the Registrant, Venture Lending and Leasing IV, Inc. and Venture Lending and Leasing V, Inc. 10.8† Executive Employment Agreement, dated June 22, 2005, by and between the Registrant and Mark B. Knudson.
+10.3 Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc. 10.4 Supplement to the Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc. 10.5 Amendment No. 1, dated as of September 29, 2005, to Supplement to the Loan and Security Agreement, dated December 1, 2004, between the Registrant and Venture Lending and Leasing IV, Inc. 10.6 Loan and Security Agreement, dated as of May 17, 2007, between the Registrant, Venture Lending and Leasing IV, Inc. and Venture Lending and Leasing V, Inc. 10.7 Supplement to the Loan and Security Agreement, dated as of May 17, 2007, between the Registrant, Venture Lending and Leasing IV, Inc. and Venture Lending and Leasing V, Inc. 10.7A Amendment No. 1 to Supplement to Loan and Security Agreement dated August 28, 2007 between the Registrant, Venture Lending and Leasing IV, Inc. and Venture Lending and Leasing V, Inc. 10.8† Executive Employment Agreement, dated June 22, 2005, by and between the Registrant and Mark B. Knudson.
 10.9† Executive Employment, dated May 21, 2007, by and between the Registrant and Greg Lea.
 10.10† Executive Employment Agreement, dated February 9, 2007, by and between the Registrant and Adrianus Donders.
 10.11† Executive Employment Agreement, dated May 16, 2007, by and between the Registrant and Russell Felkey.
-10.12† 2003 Stock Incentive Plan 10.13† Standard form of Incentive Stock Option Agreement pursuant to the 2003 Stock Incentive Plan 10.14† Standard form of Non-Incentive Stock Option Agreement pursuant to the 2003 Stock Incentive Plan 10.15† Standard form of Restricted Stock Agreement 10.16† Management Incentive Plan 10 17 Form of Indemnification Agreement entered into by and between the Registrant and each of its executive officers and directors
+10.12† 2003 Stock Incentive Plan 10.13† Standard form of Incentive Stock Option Agreement pursuant to the 2003 Stock Incentive Plan 10.14† Standard form of Non-Incentive Stock Option Agreement pursuant to the 2003 Stock Incentive Plan

-10.17\\ Form of Indemnification Agreement entered into by and between the Registrant and each of its executive officers and directors

-Exhibit Number Description 10.18 Consulting Agreement, dated April 23, 2004, by and between the Registrant and Donald C. Harrison.
+Exhibit Number Description 10.15† Standard form of Restricted Stock Agreement 10.16† Management Incentive Plan 10.17 Form of Indemnification Agreement entered into by and between the Registrant and each of its executive officers and directors 10.18 Consulting Agreement, dated April 23, 2004, by and between the Registrant and Donald C. Harrison.
 10.19 Consulting Agreement, dated September 21, 2006, by and between the Registrant and Bobby I. Griffin.
 14.1 Code of Conduct and Ethics, to become effective upon completion of the offering 23.1 Consent of Deloitte & Touche LLP, Independent Registered Public Accounting Firm 23.2 Consent of Dorsey & Whitney (included in Exhibit 5.1) 23.3 Consent of Gemini Valuation Services, LLC 24.1 Powers of Attorney

-\ To be filed by amendment.
+- To be filed by amendment.

-\\ Previously filed.
+- Previously filed.

-† Management contract or compensatory plan or arrangement.
+- † Management contract or compensatory plan or arrangement.

-Confidential treatment has been requested with respect to certain portions of this exhibit.
+- # Confidential treatment has been requested with respect to certain portions of this exhibit.
 Omitted portions have been filed separately with the Securities and Exchange Commission.

-(b) Financial Statements Schedules.
+- (b) Financial Statements Schedules.